Skip to content

 Tooth Gems vs Grillz: What's the Difference?

 Both involve adding bling to your teeth, but tooth gems and grillz are actually pretty different beasts.
-If you're trying to figure out which one suits your vibe, here's what you need to know.
+If you are trying to figure out which one suits your vibe, here is what you need to know.

 The Basic Breakdown

 Tooth gems are small crystals or jewels bonded directly to the surface of your teeth.
-They're typically tiny - think the size of a pinhead or maybe a bit larger.
-One gem, maybe a few scattered across your smile, and you're done.
+They are typically tiny: think the size of a pinhead or maybe a bit larger.
+One gem, maybe a few scattered across your smile, and you are done.

 Grillz, on the other hand, are removable covers that fit over your teeth.
-They're usually made of metal - gold, silver, platinum - and can cover anywhere from one tooth to your entire set of top or bottom teeth.
+They are usually made of metal: gold, silver, platinum, and can cover anywhere from one tooth to your entire set of top or bottom teeth.
 They slide on and off like a retainer.

 That removability is probably the biggest functional difference between the two.
 Gems stay put until they fall off or get removed.
 Grillz you can pop in and out whenever you want.